Tame class field theory over local fields: Reciprocity and e tale realization

-This construction of the refined Gysin homomorphism is in fact obtained by mimicking the construction of already existing fundamental classes and refined Gysin homomorphism in {\'e}tale cohomology by Gabber-Riou (see \cite{Fujiwara} and \cite{Riou}).
+This construction of the refined Gysin homomorphism is in fact obtained by mimicking the construction of already existing fundamental classes and refined Gysin homomorphism in {\'e}tale cohomology by Gabber-Riou (cf. \cite{Fujiwara} and \cite{Riou}).

 \begin{lem} There is a commutative diagram

 \end{lem} \begin{proof} Since the {\'etale} realization functor is monoidal, $\epsilon^*_X$ preserves cup products.
 Hence, we only need to show that it also preserves the fundamental class $\eta^X_Z$.
 But this is part of the construction of the refined Gysin homomorphism in the motivic cohomology.
 We briefly recall this construction for the sake of completeness of our arguments.